Last updated: 23-05-2024. From web page: Council Constitution.

 3. To protect officers who follow the Rules.

-7. With the exception of procurements undertaken in accordance with the Low Value Procedure (as detailed in Table 1), officers must not engage with a supplier without first engaging with the Procurement Team in accordance with Rules 9-15 (inclusive).
+7. With the exception of procurements undertaken in accordance with the Low and Medium Value Procedures (as detailed in Table 1), officers must not engage with a supplier without first engaging with the Procurement Team in accordance with Rules 9-15 (inclusive).

 8. Executive Directors are responsible for ensuring that their officers comply with these Rules.